vulgo/ga-h97n-wifi-hackintosh/README/README-usbtool.command.md

 - boot the H97N-WIFI system into macOS
 - run `usbtool.command` located in the root directory of this repository
-- keep within the 15 port limit by switching off the ports that aren't being used
+- keep within the 15 port limit by switching off at least 2 ports
 - press the button to generate `USBPorts.kext` on the desktop

 #### Install USBPorts.kext to the Bootloader Kexts Directory